vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

-It would be kind-of-pointless to talk about something being unreasonably effective if the only way to do that thing were to improve one's general domain-specific, and organization-specific knowledge and skills.
+It would be kind-of-pointless to talk about something being unreasonably effective if the only way to do that thing were to improve one's general, domain-specific, and organization-specific knowledge and skills.
 If that were the case, the advice could just boil down to "be better" rather than pointing to some unique area to focus on.